ahzs645/forest/README.md

 Every season the simulator draws a random issue that matches your specialization and the active operating area tags.
 Responses adjust five shared metrics — operational progress, forest health, relationships, regulatory confidence, and budget flexibility.
 Your year-end summary reflects the trade-offs you navigated.

+Wildcard mischief, risk plays, and seasonal news flashes keep runs varied.
+Illegal options now swing between hush-hush wins and investigations, while risk gambles read the room—higher compliance or frayed relationships shift the odds and payout magnitude.
+At the end of each season the Northern Timber Times prints a headline based on your biggest metric swing to celebrate (or roast) your strategy.

 ## Command line quick run

 A lightweight CLI runner is available for automated playthroughs: